momo45900/movie_recommender/README.md

 ## Usage
 To train the recommender system, adjust hyperparameters like embedding dimensions (`K`), batch size, and learning rate in the script as needed.

+## Technology Stack

+- **Framework**: This project utilizes PyTorch for building and training the recommender system.
+- **Training**: The training process is currently configured to run on CPU.
+For optimal performance, consider running on GPU if available.

 ## Evaluation
 The evaluation script calculates metrics such as Mean Squared Error (MSE) on a test set to assess model performance.